Intermediate Course (13 yrs and up), $275 per term, 28 week course/class twice weekly – Prerequisite: Latin I or equivalent

 Latin II is a full year course running from Fall to Spring.
-(Two 14-week terms)
+(Two 14-week terms) Students are automatically enrolled for the entire year when registering in the Fall.

 Students in Latin II will use the same book as those in Latin I: Lingua Latina: Familia Romana by Hans Orberg.
 Having studied Latin for at least one year, students will continue to see the concepts they have learned unfolding in the lengthy prose of Lingua Latina.
 This course year can sometimes be the most challenging as students move past the opening concepts of the Latin language and begin to grapple with more intricate elements.